-Apply your SkillsBased on what you learned in this chapter, document a story that could be used to make one of these key points.
+Based on what you learned in this chapter, document one of your own stories that could be used to make one of these key points.

-Scenario One: As the leader, you are speaking to your team about new changes being implemented.
-While the benefits can be seen, they will need to adapt to new processes, which can always be difficult.
-Scenario Two: You have been asked to speak at a managerial training session to kick off the event.
-You want to make the point that each attendee will get more out of the training session in they participate and stay fully engaged for the day.
-Scenario Three: You are presenting a proposed increase in your budget for new marketing tools.
-You have a suspicion the audience will be hesitant to approve since it is something new for your company.
-You want to share a story to let them know that risk can be scary, but risk is always required to achieve anything great.
+Scenario One: As the leader, you are speaking to your team about new changes bei implemented.
+While the benefits can be seen, they will need to adapt to new processes can always be difficult.
+Scenario Two: You have been asked to speak at a managerial training session to kie event.
+You want to make the point that each attendee will get more out of the training they participate and stay fully engaged for the day.
+Scenario Three: You are presenting a proposed increase in your budget to try sever marketing tools.
+You have a suspicion the audience will be hesitant to approve since it something new for your company.
+You want to share a story to let them know that risk scary, but risk is always required to achieve anything great. is